PolyRocketMatt/KMT/README.md

 * `interval` - Interval classes and operations
 * `functions` - Functions and their relative operations (algebraic operations, integration, differentiation)

+## Documentation

+Documentation for KMT can be found [here](http://polyrocketmatt.me/KMT/).
+This documentation is generated using Dokka and is updated automatically upon each release.

 ## License

 KMT is licensed under the GNU General Public License (version 3).
 The relevant information for this license can be found [here](https://www.gnu.org/licenses/gpl-3.0.html).